melomark/readme/README.md

 Don't 'do' agile, be agile.
 Forget everything else and focus on making working software.
 Let me and the Product Owner worry about the crap that's hindering you from this goal.
 I will nudge you to focus as often as needed and I expect you to nudge me as well.

-I will always default to the Scrum Framework **but** I'm open to variants and experimenting with different paths to the end result.
-I will bring questions to the team and will help to build consensus.
+I will always default to the Scrum Framework/Values **but** I'm open to variants and experimenting with different paths to the end result.
+I will bring questions directly to the team about whether the new method is working and will facilitate the adoption and optimization.

 As a coach I will use my experience and curiousity to bring out the best in you.
+I may not have an answer to your questions but I will listen to you and respect your candor.
+Sometimes it helps to have someone to walk and talk with.

 ## My Core Values

-**Work Life Balance:** At the end of the day I leave it all at the office.
+**Work Non-work Balance:** At the end of the day I leave it all at the office.
 When we allow ourselves the space to open our minds and free our soul we're better problem solvers and more open to adversity.
 That said I will respond to a txt or email that leads with URGENT or 911.

 **Inclusive > Exclusive:** You can't say 'you can't play.'
 Bringing people together enriches the environment for problem solving by giving everyone a voice.